jroakes/chord-rnn/Readme.md

 # chord-rnn

 This is an mashup of several of the char-rnn versions on Github.
-All of the versions are based on the initial code from Kaparthy [karpathy/char-rnn](https://github.com/karpathy/char-rnn)
+All of the versions are based on the initial code from Karpathy [karpathy/char-rnn](https://github.com/karpathy/char-rnn)

 A few of the changes from Karparthy's version include:
 * A separate config.lua file for specifying the paratmeters for training and sampling